Wikia/Mike/README.md

 ### Passing your custom YAML config file

-By default Mike docker container will use a sample config ile located in `/example.yaml`.
+By default Mike docker container will use a sample config file located in `/example.yaml`.
 You should use your own.
 Please refer to "Set up a config file" section above.

 ## Scripts